 Companies of all sizes are seeking that perfect employee as the demand for talent quickly exceeds the supply.

 You’ve no doubt heard that the cost of hiring the wrong person is significant – up to 200% of the employee’s annual salary.
-Some costs are unquantifiable, such as the potential loss of revenue by a poorly performing employee who may lose you good customers while also dragging down the people around him.
+Some costs are unquantifiable, like the potential loss of revenue by a poorly performing employee who may lose you good customers while also dragging down the people around them.

 One recent study found that many hiring managers ask job candidates the same questions today as they did 20 years ago.

-Questions like “Where do you want to be in five years?” have little value in measuring the skill level required for success right-now-today!
+Questions like “Where do you want to be in five years?” have little value in measuring the skill level required for success today.

-Here are some ideas to help hiring managers take steps now to maintain a consistent pipeline of talented job applicants, starting with the hiring interview.
+Here are some ideas to help hiring managers take steps now to maintain a consistent pipeline of talented job applicants, starting with the screening process and hiring interview.

-Before scheduling face-to-face time with all the candidates under consideration, conduct telephone interviews and refine the final list.
+Before scheduling face-to-face time with all the candidates under consideration, conduct phone interviews and refine the final list.

 It’s important to have an efficient and effective method for conducting phone interviews.